saylesss88/nix-book/src/nix/gpg-agent.md

 the fingerprint.This is accomplished in the configuration with `keyid-format = "0xlong";`, and `with-fingerprint`.

+Always sign your public keys before you publish them to prevent man in the middle attacs and other modifications.

 Don't blindly trust keys from keyservers.
 You should verify the full key fingerprint with the owner over the phone if possible.